caewok/Foundry-Macros/guides/html tabs guide - Dialog.md

     return data;
   }

+  // In Foundry 0.7.9 we would have needed to call Application.prototype.activateListeners directly.
+Can remove for 0.8.7.
+  /*
   activateListeners(html) {
     super.activateListeners(html);
     Application.prototype.activateListeners.call(this, html);
   }
+  */
 }
 ```

-What are we doing with activateListeners? `Dialog` class alone does not work with tabs.
-This appears to be because it does not call `super.activateListeners` and so the tab switching does not work.
-Passing `{ tabs: [{ navSelector: ".tabs", contentSelector: ".content", initial: "tab1" }]}` as an option to Dialog does not work.
-So we are calling the Application activateListeners here as a work-around.
+For Foundry 0.7.9, what were we doing with activateListeners? `Dialog` class alone did not work with tabs, because tab switching did not work.
+So we called the Application activateListeners here as a work-around.
+We can ignore for Foundry 0.8.7, which switches tabs as expected without overriding `activateListeners`.

 ### Example: Three tabs, no content